gumbarros/DevWidgets/README.md

 ## Getting Started

 ### Download from Releases
-You can download a nightly build for Linux from the lattest commit from [here](https://github.com/gumbarros/dev_widgets/releases).
+You can download a nightly build for Linux from the latest commit from [here](https://github.com/gumbarros/DevWidgets/releases).

 ### Building from source